MichealRollins-Green/Driver-ASE/README.md

 #### Packages

 ##### This pipeline also requires some packages to be installed as the other software it uses within it needs them.
+Some of these packages may be installed already.

 openssl - sudo yum install openssl